-Retain Log Data for the Minimum Allowable Time Period
+2. Retain Log Data for the Minimum Allowable Time Period

-Define Specific Policies for Event Logs and Session Logs
+3. Define Specific Policies for Event Logs and Session Logs

-Define and Automate Log Backups
+4. Define and Automate Log Backups

-Limit Log Access to as Few People as Possible
+5. Limit Log Access to as Few People as Possible

 When determining who should access logs and under what circumstance, consider the following common use cases.

-When investigating an unscheduled outage on a system, it is a good practice to pull all available information together to determine what caused the outage.
-Session logs can be an invaluable tool in this process, however, due to the sensitive nature of the data that may be contained in them, it is important that only the pertinent parts be extracted as part of this analysis.
-Using ‘REDACTED” tags in data output indicates that sensitive (non-pertinent) data was removed.
-This should be done by a specialized team that understands systems, and can identify sensitive information.
+When investigating an unscheduled system outage, it is a good practice to pull all available information together to determine what caused the outage.
+Session logs can be an invaluable tool in this process.
+However, due to the sensitive nature of the data potentially contained in session logs, extraction of only the pertinent parts should occur during the analysis.
+Using ‘REDACTED” tags data output indicates sensitive (non-pertinent) data was removed.
+This process should be undertaken by a specialized team that understands systems and can identify sensitive information.

-Log files are an invaluable part of compliance, and can be an important tool in forensic analysis of activities in a customer environment.
-The nature of the data contained within the logs should always be considered prior to exposing them for any purpose.
-There is always a balance between data retention, and the liability of retaining data, and it is important that the appropriate resources be engaged to assist with developing policies that govern data delivery and exposure.
+Unix and Linux secure log files are an invaluable part of compliance and can play an important role in forensic analysis of activities in a customer environment.
+Always consider the nature of the data contained within the logs prior to exposing them for any purpose.
+There is always a balance between data retention, and the liability of retaining data, and it is important to engage the appropriate counsel to assist with developing policies that govern data delivery and exposure.

 Legal experts and corporate counsel should understand the exact nature of the data contained in session logs so they can render an opinion providing sound guidance for policy development.
 Compliance experts should work in concert with legal experts to determine the exact requirements for audit and regulatory concerns.
 Privacy and risk officers should be engaged to assist with policy development based on the consideration of their programs.